georgeonalo/port-project2/PORT_SOLUTION.md

 ![alt text](<Screenshot 2025-09-01 at 04.29.55.png>)

-**Explanation**: This pattern extracts two labels from the metadata section and concatenates them with a hyphen.
-The `-r` flag provides raw output without quotes.
-The parentheses ensure proper string concatenation order.
+**Explanation**: This pattern uses the dot operator to access two label fields inside the `metadata.labels` object.
+Parentheses group the two field accesses and the string concatenation operation.
+The `-r` flag outputs the result as raw text.
+This demonstrates how JQ can combine values from different parts of a JSON object using the dot operator and string operations.